 Oriel has a range of activities and support for people who identify as lesbian, gay, bisexual, trans* or queer (including intersex, asexual and non-binary students).
 Every year, Oriel JCR elects an LGBTQ+ representative to offer welfare support, organise events, represent the LGBTQ+ community and liaise with the college, university and the wider community on LGBTQ+ issues.
-The LGBTQ+ Officer is trained in Peer Support.
-Alex Waygood, the LGBTQ+ Officer for 2016/17, is available via email at firstname.lastname@example.org.
+Becca Young, the LGBTQ+ Officer for 2018-19, is available at firstname.lastname@example.org or on Facebook.

 In the past the JCR has held events including:

 - a talk by S. Bear Bergman, a trans man, poet, playwright and artist preoccupied with questions of gender identity;

 - a ‘Queer Questions’ event, where the concept of ‘queerness’ and the label ‘queer’ was discussed;

 - LGBTQ+ Bop, a Saturday-night party where people were encouraged to experiment (respectfully!) with their gender identity and celebrate the LGBTQ community.

 Watch this space for Trinity LGBTQ+ events!
 Email the LGBTQ+ rep with any suggestions of events you’d like to see.

 A PDF of the 2014/15 JCR LGBTQ information leaflet can be downloaded here: LGBTQ leaflet 2014.
 It contains useful contact information, a description of the LGBTQ rep’s role, suggestions as to how to get involved with LGBTQ at Oxford, Oriel students’ opinions and more.

 Oriel LGBTQ+ Officer ‘Ask Me A Question’